baileywall/email_application/README.md

 In order for the application to work, you must set the respective API tokens sent to you by email in `config/config.json`.

 Once Node is installed, the application can be started by running `node server.js` on the command line.

+It will then receive HTTP POST requests sent to `localhost:3000/email`.

-NOTE that because of strict authentication requirements of send addresses, the emails to either client will only send if from field is `bailey@waffles.biz` (a custom domain I created for this exercise).
+NOTE that because of strict authentication requirements for send addresses, the emails to either client will only send if from field is `bailey@waffles.biz` (a custom domain I created for this exercise).

 ## design decisions

 I used Node.js because it seemed like the most straightforward way to get a server up and running, and to make it easily usable on other machines.

-Most of my previous experience is in Java, so I used the Express framework because it was recommended in [this Node.js resource](https://codeburst.io/the-only-nodejs-introduction-youll-ever-need-d969a47ef219).
-It made receiving the POST requests fairly uncomplicated, and makes setting up the server a little cleaner by doing the routing-related error handling.
+Most of my previous experience is in Java, so I relied heavily on [this Node.js resource](https://codeburst.io/the-only-nodejs-introduction-youll-ever-need-d969a47ef219) which recommended using the Express framework.
+It made receiving the POST requests fairly uncomplicated, and makes setting up the server a little cleaner by handling the routing-related error handling.

-I used the [body-parser](https://github.com/expressjs/body-parser) library to make it possible for me to parse the JSON data in the post requests.
+I used the [body-parser](https://github.com/expressjs/body-parser) library to parse the JSON data in the post requests.

 I used [striptags](https://www.npmjs.com/package/striptags) to remove the HTML markup from the text of the email.